UCR-Robotics/UCR-Robotics/docs/intro_ros.rst

 .. code-block:: python

       while not rospy.is_shutdown():
-          content = "welcome to EE144 %s"
+          content = "welcome to the Robotics Lab %s" pub.publish(content)
-          pub.publish(content)
           rate.sleep()